onaio/fhir-gateway-extension/README.md

 - `filter_mode_lineage` Not Defined or **false**: The endpoint will include all locations as before (without the feature added)
+- `filter_mode_lineage` Defined and **true** or _missing value_: The response
+  will
-- `filter_mode_lineage` Defined and **true**: The response will include only those locations whose parent location passed is in the ancestry of the location
+- include only those locations whose parent location passed is in the ancestry of the location.

 Note: This filter only works when in list mode i.e `mode=list` is set as one of the parameters.
 Also note, enabling this flag requires that you populate all